 Get Your Laundry Room Ready for Summer

-A few hours of spring cleaning now can easily prevent a mid-July breakdown when the last thing you want to deal with is a broken dryer full of damp workout clothes.
-Clean the gaskets, clear the vent, check the hoses, and you're in good shape.
+Three to four hours of spring cleaning prevents the July breakdown: clean the gaskets, clear the vent, and check the hoses — in that order.
+Spring cleaning now prevents a mid-July breakdown when the last thing you want to deal with is a broken dryer full of damp workout clothes.

 If you run into a problem during your cleaning — or something's already been acting up — PRO MAX HVAC & Appliance Repair is ready to help.
 We serve Carmichael and the greater Sacramento area including Roseville, Folsom, Citrus Heights, and beyond.
 Give us a call at (916) 234-5925 or visit promaxhvac.com to schedule a service appointment.
 We'll get it sorted before summer arrives.